king-s-org/eiip.org.cn/teaching.md

 # Spring 2021

-Undergraduate GSI for Data 8
+## Undergraduate GSI for Data 8

+Hey, are you taking Data 8 this semester?
+I will post useful resources here in the near future.
+Stay tuned.

 # Fall 2020

-Tutor for Data 8
+## Tutor for Data 8

 # Spring 2020

-Reader for CS 70
+## Reader for CS 70

 # Fall 2019

-Academic Intern for Data 8
+## Academic Intern for Data 8